-John Chrysostom lived his life in exile and it was not an easy one, despite the illness that plagued his body, St. John gave himself body and soul to pastoral activity.
+John Chrysostom lived his life in exile, which was not easy.
+Despite the illness that plagued his body, St. John gave himself body and soul to pastoral activity.
 Also, his reputation attracted a growing number of believers.
-So as his popularity was growing and in the ruthless conditions of exile.
-His enemies intervened with the emperor, who sent him to a place.
+So as his popularity was growing and in the severe conditions of exile, his enemies intervened with the emperor, who sent him to a place.
 So, unfriendly to the already poor health of the great Hierarch, namely Pity.
 Therefore, a small town on the eastern shore of the Black Sea.

 So he did not survive the journey and died at Comana in Pontus on 14 September 407.
 Also, his earthly remains were brought to Constantinople and placed in the Church of the Holy Apostles in 438.
-The cortege was met by Emperor Theodosius II, who, “bowing his forehead and face on the rake, prayed for his parents, that they might be forgiven for what they had done wrong through ignorance”.
+The parade was met by Emperor Theodosius II, who “bowing his forehead and face on the rake, prayed for his parents, that they might be forgiven for what they had done wrong through ignorance.”

 What did John write about the Old Testament?

-There are 88 commentary homilies on the Gospel of John.
+There are 88 commentary sermons in the Gospel of John.
 They are shorter and are believed to have been written after 391.
-Conscious of the particular doctrinal load of this Gospel, St. John develops in the Johannine homilies a profound theology, rejecting the doctrines of the Arian heretics, especially the Anomologists.
+Conscious of the particular doctrinal load of this Gospel, St. John develops in the Johannine discourses a profound theology, rejecting the doctrines of the Arian heretics, especially the Anomologists.

-Regarding the Old Testament, John wrote: two series of homilies in the Book of Acts.
-The first series of homilies, nine in number, delivered in Antioch during Lent in 386, refers to the first three chapters of the book of Acts, except for the ninth homily.
+Regarding the Old Testament, John wrote: two series of sermons in the Book of Acts.
+The first series of speeches, nine in number, delivered in Antioch during Lent in 386, refers to the first three chapters of the book of Acts, except for the ninth homily.
 The second series of homilies, numbering 67, is a complete commentary on the book of Acts.

 The second Gospel commentary is dedicated to the Gospel of John.
-Although Suidas, the only one, claims that John wrote commentaries on all four Gospels, it seems, however, that he dealt only with these two Gospels, after Matthew and John.
+Although Suidas, the only one, claims that John wrote commentaries on all four Gospels, it seems that he dealt only with these two Gospels, after Matthew and John.

 What are John’s homilies?